-Will it support the use of renewable energy + Development would create minor additional opportunities for renewable energy.
-The assumption is that as an extension to Northstowe it should be possible to Minimise impacts on climate change resources?
-Will it promote energy efficiency? · continue the exemplar of sustainability standards (including greenhouse gas emissions) Will it minimise contributions to climate change through sustainable construction practices?
+Minimise impacts on climate change (including greenhouse gas Will it support the use of renewable energy resources?
+Will it promote energy efficiency?
+Will it minimise + Development would create minor additional opportunities for renewable energy.
+The assumption is that as an extension to Northstowe it should be possible to continue the exemplar of sustainability standards emissions) contributions to climate change through sustainable construction practices?
 Climate Change Will it minimise risk to people and property from flooding, and incorporate sustainable drainage measures?
 0 The majority of the site is within Flood Zone 1 and no drainage issues that cannot be appropriately addressed.
-A small part of the site to the west is within Flood Zones 2 and 3a but the Northstowe Development Framework Document (DFD) that has recently been submitted identifies this land as open space. Φ Reduce vulnerability to future climate change effects Will it minimise the likely impacts of climate change on the development through appropriate design?
+A small part of the site to the west is within Flood Zones 2 and 3a but the Northstowe Development Framework Document (DFD) that has recently been submitted identifies this land as open space.
+Reduce vulnerability to future climate change effects Will it minimise the likely impacts of climate change on the development through appropriate design?
 Will it use water in a sustainable manner, and enable and encourage high levels of water efficiency?
-Health Maintain and enhance human health Will it promote good health, encourage healthy lifestyles, and reduce health inequalities? lth Reduce and prevent crime and reduce fear of crime Will it reduce actual levels of crime, and will it reduce fear of crime?
+Health Maintain and enhance human health Will it promote good health, encourage healthy lifestyles, and reduce health inequalities? th Reduce and prevent crime and reduce fear of crime Will it reduce actual levels of crime, and will it reduce fear of crime?
 Improve the quantity and quality of publically accessible open space.
 Will it increase the quantity and quality of publically accessible open space? + Development would create minor opportunities for new public open space as the promoter proposes provision of open space as part of the development.
 Inclusive Communities - Housing Ensure all groups have access to decent, appropriate and affordable housing Will it support the provision of a range of housing types and sizes, including affordable and key worker housing, to meet the identified needs of all sectors of the community?
 Will it provide for housing for the ageing population?
-Will it provide for the housing accommodation needs of Gypsies and 0 No effect on pitch or plot provision.
-Travellers and Travelling Showpeople?
-3 The enest on pion of piot provision.
+Will it provide for the housing accommodation needs of Gypsies and Travellers and Travelling Showpeople?
+0 No effect on pitch or plot provision.

-Inclusive Communities Improve the quality, Will it improve accessibility to key local services and facilities, including health, education and leisure (shops, post offices, pubs, sports facilities etc?) + New settlement - an extension to Northstowe. nmunitie range and accessibility of services and facilities Sub-Indicator: Distance to centre 0 Centre point of site beyond 1000m of nearest existing centre Majority of site would be within 800m of any new local centre developed as part of site. es - Redressing inequalities (e.g. health, transport, education, training, leisure opportunities) Will it improve quality and range of key local services and facilities including health, education and leisure (shops, post offices, pubs etc?) + New facilities or improved existing facilities are proposed of minor benefit.
+mmunities - Redressing inequalities and involving the community Improve the quality, range and accessibility of services and facilities (e.g. health, transport, education, training, leisure Will it improve accessibility to key local services and facilities, including health, education and leisure (shops, post offices, pubs, sports facilities etc?) + New settlement - an extension to Northstowe.
+Sub-Indicator: Distance to centre 0 Centre point of site beyond 1000m of nearest existing centre Majority of site would be within 800m of any new local centre developed as part of site.
+Will it improve quality and range of key local services and facilities including health, education and leisure (shops, post offices, pubs etc?) + New facilities or improved existing facilities are proposed of minor benefit.
 The promoter proposes a mixed use development of 900 dwellings with employment, retail, community uses, commercial uses and public open space.
-Will improve relations between people from different backgrounds or social groups? invol Redress inequalities related to age, Will it redress inequalities? and involving the community disability, gender assignment race, faith, location and income Will it increase the ability of people to influence decisions, including 'hard to reach' groups? nunity Encourage and enable the active involvement of local people in community activities Will it encourage engagement with community activities? + New facilities or improved existing facilities are proposed of minor benefit.
+Will improve relations between people from different backgrounds or social groups?
+Redress inequalities related to age, disability, gender assignment race, faith location and Will it redress inequalities?
+Will it increase the ability of people to influence decisions, including 'hard to reach' groups?
+Encourage and enable the active involvement of local people in community activities Will it encourage engagement with community activities? + New facilities or improved existing facilities are proposed of minor benefit.
 The promoter proposes a mixed use development of 900 dwellings with employment, retail, community uses, commercial uses and public open space.